FabianSchoenberger/cloud-computing/README.md

 # 4. Github Actions

-The project uses two separate workflows, build.yml and deploy.yml, to ensure a clean and structured CI/CD pipeline.
+The project uses one workflow file with two jobs to ensure a clean and structured CI/CD pipeline.
+The file is located in the .github folder.

 ## Workflow Overview